-When checking the compatibility of a computer with Windows 11, using a special utility PC Health Check from Microsoft, a message may appear that This PC Can’t Run Windows 11 PC.
+When checking the compatibility of a computer with Windows 11, using a particular utility PC Health Check from Microsoft, a message may appear that This PC Can’t Run Windows 11 PC.
 In addition, the computer meets the minimum requirements of Windows 11.

 How to Fix “This PC Can’t Run Windows 11 PC” Error

 The problem lies with the TPM 2.0 chip on the motherboard and the disabled Secure Boot feature in the BIOS.
-Let’s take a look at how to fix when Windows 11 cannot run on your PC.
+Let’s look at how to fix when Windows 11 cannot run on your PC.

 1. Checking and enabling TPM 2.0